Cleek–McCabe site: McCabe mound 15Be8

 The McCabe mound was partially excavated in the 1930s by William S. Webb of the University of Kentucky, and consequently is one of the best documented Fort Ancient burial mounds to date.
 The mound was about 30 m in diameter and 1 m in height before this excavation.
 The fill used to construct the mound was sterile clay, midden deposits, and limestone slabs, and under the mound the WPA excavators found a pre-existing village midden.
 Because the mound fill and midden under it contained the same pottery debris, archaeologists believe the mound was constructed very quickly.
 Within the mound archaeologists found the remains of 21 individuals, most in a flexed or semi-flexed position, although a few were in an extended position.
 Underneath the mound were found the posthole remains of three structures.
 The earliest was a circular structure 13 m in diameter.
-Superimposed over this were two rectangular buildings that are either the remains of one building nested inside the other or two chronologically different structures of different sizes.
+Superimposed over this were two rectangular buildings that were either the remains of one building nested inside the other or two chronologically different structures of different sizes.
 The larger outer building measured 17 m by 29 m and the smaller inner structure 12 m by 24 m.
 Within the structures were large circular hearths and a prepared floor area.
 Because of the size of the structures and the lack of everyday debris found near them it is assumed they were for special community activities or functioned as a charnel house.

 Cleek mound 15Be23

 The Cleek mound measured 24 m and is 2 m in height.
-It has never been excavated, so archaeologist are unsure if it contains burials like the other mound or if it is also superimposed over special use structures.
+It has never been excavated, so archaeologists are unsure if it contains burials like the other mound or if it is also superimposed over special use structures.